 - Triptans or ergotamine, D.E (dihydroergotamine meslylate) – no more than four days per month

 - Combination analgesic medications (Excedrin, Anacin, Tylenol with codeine) — no more than six days per month

 - Opioids and medications containing butalbital (Fioricet, Fiorinal) — no more than four days per month.
 Some doctors recommend against using at all.

-To break the rebound cycle, you’ll need to change your medication habits, which may bring more pain in the short run.
+To break the rebound cycle, you’ll need to change your medication habits.
+Unfortunately, that may bring more pain in the short run.
 In addition to your headaches getting worse, you could get withdrawal symptoms, like nervousness, restlessness, nausea, vomiting, insomnia and constipation.
 Withdrawal tends to last from two to ten days.
 For some people, it can go on for several weeks.
-It’s important to form a plan of action with your healthcare provider on how to best get your body’s system back to its normal baseline.
+To get your system back to its normal baseline, it’s important to make an action plan with your provider.